Pure non-Markovian evolutions: Pure non-Markovian evolutions

 \subsection{Simulation of NNM evolutions with PNM evolutions}

 We start by simulating NNM evolutions $\mathbf{\Lambda}$ with the subsequent interaction of the system with two different environments.
-We consider the Stinespring-Kraus representation theorem \cite{Stine,Kraus}, which allows us to describe continuous family of CPTP maps through the interaction of the system with an initially uncorrelated environment.
-Hence, we consider the system in contact with a first environment $E_1$ in the time interval $[0,\TL]$ and at later times $t>\TL$ is in contact with $E_2$.
-Hence, consider the following two-step scenario: \begin{itemize} \item $t\in[0,T^\Lambda]$ ({\bf Markovian pre-processing}): the evolution is simulated by the interaction with $E_1$.
+We consider the Stinespring-Kraus representation theorem~\cite{Stine,Kraus}, which allows us to describe a continuous family of CPTP maps through the interaction of the system with an initially uncorrelated environment.
+Hence, we consider the system in contact with a first environment $E_1$ in the time interval $[0,\TL]$ and at later times $t>\TL$ in contact with a different environment $E_2$.
+Thus, consider the following two-step scenario: \begin{itemize} \item $t\in[0,T^\Lambda]$ ({\bf Markovian pre-processing}): the evolution is simulated by the interaction with $E_1$.
 A unitary transformation $U'_t$ evolves the system-environment state, which at time $0$ is in a product state (no initial system-environment correlations):

 This simulation is possible because $\Lambda_t$ is CPTP for all $t\in [0,\TL]$.
-The phenomenology during this time interval is Markovian as Eq. (\ref{TLambdanuovo}) requires $\mL$ to be CP-divisible in $[0,\TL]$.
-This stage represents the useless noise of $\mL$. \item $t=T^\Lambda$: we discard $E_1$ and let the system interact with a second environment $E_2$.
-The system-environment state is given by $\rho_{SE_2}(\TL)=\rho_S(\TL)\otimes \omega_{E_2}$ (no initial system-environment correlations); \item $t\geq T^\Lambda$ ({\bf PNM core}): the evolution is simulated by the interaction with the environment $E_2$.
+The phenomenology during this time interval is Markovian as $\mL$ is CP-divisible (see Eq.~(\ref{TLambdanuovo})).
+This stage represents the useless noise of $\mL$. \item $t=T^\Lambda$: we discard $E_1$ and let the system interact with $E_2$.
+The system-environment state is given by $\rho_{SE_2}(\TL)=\rho_S(\TL)\otimes \omega_{E_2}$ (no initial system-environment correlations). \item $t\geq T^\Lambda$ ({\bf PNM core}): the evolution is simulated by the interaction with $E_2$.
 A unitary transformation $U''_\tau$ evolves the system-environment state:

 where $\tau=t-T^\Lambda\geq 0$.
-This simulation is possible because $V_{t,\TL}$ is CPTP for all $t\geq \TL$.
-The phenomenology during this time interval is non-Markovian. \end{itemize}
+This simulation is possible because $V_{t,\TL}$ is CPTP for all $t\geq \TL$ (see Eq.~(\ref{TLambdanuovo})).
+The phenomenology during this time interval is NM. \end{itemize}

 As we already noticed, no information backflow can be observed in $[0,T^\Lambda]$: the phenomenology \textit{in this time interval} is Markovian.
 Now, thanks to this two-stage simulation, we can state that the information involved in the backflows was originally lost later than $T^\Lambda$.
 Indeed, the non-Markovian effects of $\mathbf{\Lambda}$ do not depend on the behaviour of the dynamics in the time interval $[0,T^\Lambda]$, when $\mL$ is CP-divisible.
 This is the reason why we call the first stage a \textit{Markovian pre-processing} and we say that $\Lambda_t$, for $t\in [0,\TL]$, generates the \textit{useless noise} of the evolution.